terrapower/armi/doc/user/inputs.rst

 Zones
 ^^^^^

 Zones are a collection of assemblies that share some similar characteristics.
-Perhaps a similar orrificing pattern or a subset of fuel assemblies.
+A zone might be those assemblies with a similar orrificing pattern or a some subset of fuel assemblies.
 Some codes may wish to study behavior by lumping the reactor into a few channels with bulk or aggregated properties.
 Users can collect assemblies in each of these channels through the :attr:`~armi.reactor.cores.Core.zones` attribute on the core.
 See also the :class:`~armi.reactor.zones.Zones` class.

 Users can define these zones with the ``zonesFile`` setting.
 It must point to YAML file that contains the high-level key